utarwyn/discord-tictactoe/README.md

 1. Install the project from [npm][2]:\
    `npm install discord-tictactoe` or `yarn add discord-tictactoe`
-2. Import the bot in your code:
+2. Use as an independent bot:
    ```javascript
    const TicTacToe = require('discord-tictactoe');
    const bot = new TicTacToe({